 Director of Communications

 Nancy Chamberlain is the Director of Communications for Rosecrance Health Network, responsible for internal and external communications and content development for the organization.
-Nancy’s background includes over 15 years of experience in communications, media relations, crisis communications and promotions and advertising in the Northern Illinois region.
-She holds a Bachelor of Arts degree in Liberal Studies-Communications from the University of Illinois at Springfield and has also served on a variety of volunteer boards and community groups in the area.
+Nancy’s background includes 20 years of experience in communications, media relations, crisis communications and promotions and advertising in the Northern Illinois region.
+She holds a Bachelor of Arts degree in Communications from the University of Illinois and also serves on a variety of volunteer boards and community groups in the area.
 She joined Rosecrance in 2016.

 Director of Rosecrance Florian Program

-Dan is a 27-year firefighter with the Chicago Fire Department, which he has served as an officer for 21 years.
-Dan presently holds the rank of Battalion Chief/EMT and previously served as the Coordinator of the Chicago Firefighters’ Union Local 2 Employee Assistance Program for 14 years.
+Dan has over 29 years of experience as a firefighter with the Chicago Fire Department, serving as an officer for 23 of them.
+Dan presently holds the rank of Battalion Chief/EMT.
+He also served as the coordinator of the Chicago Firefighters’ Union Local 2 Employee Assistance Program for 14 years.
 Dan has extensive clinical experience providing individual, group, and family therapy with both adults and adolescents in the area of addiction and mental health issues.
 Dan is a Certified Employee Assistance Professional (CEAP), a Certified Alcohol and Drug Abuse Counselor (CADC), a Certified Labor Assistance Professional (LAP-C), a Certified ARISE Interventionist (CAI) and holds advanced training in Critical Incident Stress Management (CISM).
 Dan has been a member of the International Association of Firefighters (IAFF) Labor/EAP Committee since 2002.
 Dan is recognized as a Master Instructor for the IAFF Peer Support Program.
 Over the years, Dan has operated in the capacity of peer supporter in his department and many others, including the efforts following the September 11, 2001 terrorist attack in New York.